 McGraw Hill Connect Website: Connect by McGraw Hill Prescott's Microbiology by Willey, Sherwood and Woolverton, 12th Edition is required for this course.
 See UF Registrar's Office website for correct ISBN number.
 Access this site requires purchasing of an access code through UF All Access.
 Purchasing print version of the textbook does not provide access code for Connect.
 Course website in Canvas provides a link to Connect.
 This site provides complete access to textbook chapters, online quizzes, figures, tables, etc. The site also contains the required readings assigned for each exam.
 The e-textbook serves as a reference that provides tutorial information, helps students prepare for the lectures, and provides supplemental materials for the lectures.
 It also provides practice exams.
 Students may take these exams multiple times.
-These exams draw questions from the lecture notes come from this website and the e-book.
+These exams draw questions from the lectures and required reading materials.
+Most of the tables and figures used in the lecture notes come from this website and the e-book.
 Online quizzes are conducted via Connect as well.